Header Background Image

 The airport has a total of seven terminals, including Concourse A, Concourse B, Concourse C, Concourse D, Concourse E, and the Main Terminal.
 To get between the terminals, passengers can use the Terminal 3 shuttle bus, which runs every 12-15 minutes, or the McCarran Rent-A-Car Center shuttle, which runs every 5-10 minutes.
 Walking between the terminals is also an option, with the Main Terminal and Concourse D being connected by a pedestrian bridge, and the other concourses being connected by walkways.
 The walk time between the Main Terminal and Concourse D is approximately 10 minutes, while the walk time between the other concourses is around 5-7 minutes.

-To help make your experience at Las Vegas McCarran Airport (LAS) as smooth and enjoyable as possible, we’ve gathered the best advice and tips from LAS-based frequent travelers, flight attendants, pilots, and airport staff.
+To help make your experience at Las Vegas McCarran Airport as smooth and enjoyable as possible, we’ve gathered the best advice and tips from LAS-based frequent travelers, flight attendants, pilots, and airport staff.
 Their first-hand insights are sure to provide you with valuable guidance.
 Here’s what they have to say:

 Navigating the Terminals